edward-shen/MMM-MBTA/readme.md

 `updateInterval`|Time between updates, in seconds.
 Min Value: 10.
 `baseUrl`|The base url of the MBTA api.
 You shouldn't change this unless the MBTA moved the api to the new location, and the update hasn't been reflected in this module.
 `stations`|This is an array of stations that you wish to display.
 Currently, only one max station is allowed.
 For a list of station names, please refer to `stations-formatted.json`.
 Make sure to use the common name!<br/>Example: `stations: [ "Airport" ],`
+`formatETA`|Show ETA time in MM:SS instead of just seconds.
+`showMinutesOnly`|Show ETA time in minutes only.
+This overrides `formatETA`.

 More options will be added as this module becomes feature-rich.